genesys/bold360-mobile-docs-android/PresentFormsAndroid.md

-# Forms for Android
+> This article will help you to present your own implementations to chat forms.

-This article will help you to present your own implementations to chat forms.
+## Forms

-> Supported forms are: `preChat`, `postChat`, `unavailable`.
+Supported forms are: preChat, postChat, unavailable.

-## Using custom forms
+### Using custom forms
 In order to change SDK provided implementation, or add implementations that are not available .
 1. Implement the `FormProvider` interface.
 When a form should be displayed, the `presentForm` method will be called.